 GVW realizes other sources of income that are classified as Other Income in the budget.
 This income includes interest earned on the funds maintained in the LGIP, returned check fees, recording fees, inspection fees, plan review fees, and miscellaneous income.
-For the past year, LGIP interest income has been averaging approximately \$68,000 per month.
-GVW is continuing the LGIP interest trend of \$50,000 per month for FY 2024/2025.
+For the past year, LGIP interest income has been averaging approximately \$70,000 per month.
+In FY 2025/2026, GVW will be using FERR funds to fund the WRF Upgrades Project.
+Therefore, the LGIP balance will begin to reduce, resulting in less interest earned on this account.
+GVW estimates the LGIP interest to be reduced from the projected \$869,408 value in FY 2024/2025 to \$540,000 in FY 2025/2026.
 The other components of the Other Income category are based on historical trends for these fees.
-GVW estimates Other Income to be \$615,000 for FY 2024/2025.
+GVW estimates Other Income to be \$550,000 for FY 2025/2026.